oranfry/composer-custom/README.md

 When your ready to commit, back on the command line, go to your main project and run `composer-custom remote`.

 That's it!
 Enjoy!

+## Note on Composer minimum-stability

+The tool takes control of composer's `minimum-stability` setting.

+- If you're not using that setting (i.e., accepting the default of `stable`), you won't have any issues.
+- If you are explicitly setting a minimum stablility, the tool may remove the setting at some point.
+    - If you were using the default (`stable`), you may choose to commit this change and you will have no further issues (unless composer changes the default one day!).
+    - If you were using a non-default value, you will find yourself in competition with the tool for control of the setting!
+If this is you, please let me know your use case and I will consider aadding feature for shared control of that setting.

+The reason for this behaviour is that composer can't see tags for repositories of type `path`.
+This makes composer believe the your local repositories have the lowest stability rating (`dev`) which would prevent doing a successful `composer update`.

+To make things go smoothly, the tool injects `"minimum-stability": "dev"` into `composer.json` if any injected repository(ies) is of type `path`.
+The general intention is that this would only happen when switching to **local** state, but this is not enforced.

+When switching back to a state that doesn't use `path`-type repositories (typically, the **remote** state), the tool has no record of any previous value for `minimum-stability`, which is why it has to make an assumption.
+Namely, it assumes you were not using the setting at all.